 How it works:

-- Log in to your Advisor-Guided Plan account and click on the Ugift link
+- Log in to your Advisor-Guided Plan account and click on the Ugift link, or, visit the Ugift homepage.

 - When family and friends mail back the gift coupon with a check (minimum of $25), a code on the coupon links it to your account.
 Approximately five business days after the celebration date, the gift contribution will be invested directly into your account.